LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/conversation-tester.md

 ## Invalid Action Body
 ## Description
 This error happens when the bot has an invalid action body and Faas is unable to parse it.
 It can be a wrong parameter, a value or missing parameter.
+Even though in the it is shows as and error in the Third Party Bots, the bot gently ingnores unknown actions and the conversation will continue.

 ## Faas Invalid Body
 ## Description